hbmorrison/qmk_users_hbmorrison/readme.md

 ![Right Symbol Layer](assets/rsym.png)

-The pairs of unshifted and shifted symbols that would normally appear on the right side of a UK ISO keyboard are on the right symbol layer.
-The `Del` key is available at the top right, mirroring where the `Backspace` key appears in the base layer.
+The pairs of unshifted and shifted symbols that would normally appear clustered on the right side of a UK ISO keyboard are on the right symbol layer.

 ![Left Symbol Layer](assets/lsym.png)

 The left symbol layer gathers the brackets, braces and parentheses.
 The backslash and pipe symbols appear on the left, echoing where that key appears on a UK ISO keyboard.

-On the bottom left of the left symbol layer, the emoji key pops up the emoji shortcut window.

 ## Navigation Layer